 Although less than half of the people in my own phone agenda are hired (the most part are entrepreneurs or consultants), there is this main conception that 8 hours a day you work, 7 hours a day you sleep (the minimum necessary), one hour a day you have the lunch break.
 What do you do with the rest of your 8 hours?
-The 8 hours that should have to be active relaxation, as the expert Ovidiu Bujor elaborates on this interview [ro, html].
-I’m fascinated how people stress themselves doing task management so ineffectively.
+The 8 hours should have to be active relaxation, as the expert Ovidiu Bujor elaborates in an interview.
+I’m fascinated by how people stress themselves doing task management so ineffectively.

 Andy Szekely says that time management is actually self-management.
 I would say it more particular: time management depends on the quality of task management.
 Sandra Ghiţescu has written an excellent article on how to classify your activities based on whether they bring energy or they take energy.